nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May our Lord Jesus Christ himself and God our Father, who loved us and by
+  text: Oh, the depth of the riches of the wisdom and knowledge of God!
+How
-    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
+    unsearchable His judgments, and his paths beyond tracing out!
+For from Him and through Him and for Him are all things.
+To Him be the glory forever!
+Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: " Sunday worship - 7th March 2021"
+subtitle: " Sunday worship - 14th March 2021"
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!